How to Make Money and Get Paid by YouTube

 Authentic content plus ads and product placements can mean big bucks

-With five billion videos viewed every day by more than 300 million visitors, and more than 300 hours of video uploaded every minute, YouTube is an excellent way for everyday people to make money through their videos.
-You don’t need professional-level equipment or experience to make it happen.
+With over one billion users, one billion hours watched daily, and more than 400 hours of video uploaded every minute, YouTube is an excellent way for everyday people to make money through their videos.
+You don’t need professional-level equipment or experience to make it happen (many of the most popular videos are actually shot on cell phones with poor audio quality).
 You just have to know how to get YouTube to pay you—and the rewards can be significant.

 Getting Paid Through Ad Revenue